3 min Read

-Exactly how kids will “return to class” in September remains to be seen, but it’s clear that distance learning, in some form, is here to stay—at least for a while.
+The majority of Canadian students (and their families!) have had to contend with distance learning during the past 18 months.
+And while most municipalities have kids back in the classroom at this point, distance learning, in some form, is here to stay.
 We asked Garth Nichols, vice principal, strategic innovation and design at Havergal College, for his best advice for students learning and working from home.

 Having a formal work station is crucial for creating the best learning opportunities for kids at home.
 “I speak about space as the third teacher,” says Nichols.
 “The physical space really can define how and what and when we learn.”
 If you have a home office, that’s an ideal spot to set up work station for your student, with a desk, chair and space to lay out and store their school work.
 In a smaller home, a quiet corner in the living room, or your child’s bedroom are other options.
 What you don’t want are students sprawled out on the sofa or at the kitchen table, to do class work, says Nichols.
 “We have asked our students to be professional in their approach—this, learning and engaging with their teachers and classmates, is their job,” he says.
 Plus, being at a desk makes it easier to engage online during class meets and also helps kids focus when it’s time to write on an essay or work on a set of math problems.